 - All process operations should be considered to operate in closed conditions unless otherwise justified.

-- All drawings set should be maintained for each equipment
+- All drawing sets should be maintained for each piece of equipment.

 Equipment Cleaning and Maintenance

 - A clear and precise preventive maintenance plan should be established with schedules and procedures.

 - Procedures should be established for equipment cleaning with frequency and sufficient details which are reproducible and effective.